isomerpages/moe-marsilingsec/_events-and-highlights/2024 Secondary 1 Registration Information.md

 title: 2024 Secondary 1 Registration Information
 permalink: /2024-secondary-1-registration-information/
 description: ""
-variant: tiptap
+variant: markdown
 ---
 **Secondary 1 Registration**
 *   Welcome to Marsiling Secondary School and congratulations on your journey as a Marsilian!

-*   Following ministry’s advice in view of the current situation, students and parents are not required to physically report to their posted secondary school.
-All information with regards to the Secondary 1 Registration will be communicated through Parents Gateway (PG) and the school’s website.
+* All information with regards to the Secondary 1 Registration will be communicated through Parents Gateway (PG) and the school’s website.

+* Secondary 1 students are to report to school on **Tuesday 2 January 2024 @ 730am**, Marsiling Secondary.
+Parents and students are NOT required to physically report to Marsiling Secondary for the registration in December 2024.

 For parents who do not use PG or would like to find out more about the school and the information, you may reach out to us via: